Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 Some projets are yet listed in the [awesome-gbdev project](https://github.com/gbdev/awesome-gbdev), but most are not as this is a very specialized topic here.

-PRs are of course welcome if I forgot an awesome thing.
+PRs are welcome if I forgot an awesome thing.
 This list is of course meant to be completed with time.

 # Game Boy Camera